mw00847/molecular-interactions/README.md

 ![Training data shows the position of hydrogen on the energy landscape](./energy_training_data.png) Results 2.
 Training data shows the position of hydrogen on the energy landscape

-To evaluate geometric accuracy, three different Graph Neural Network (GNN) architectures—GCN, GAT, and Transformer—were compared based on their ability to predict bond lengths and bond angles in molecular structures.
-Model performance was optimized using Optuna with Bayesian search, tuning key hyperparameters including bond loss, angle loss, maximum kl divergence and number of training epochs.
+Three different Graph Neural Network (GNN) architectures—GCN, GAT, and Transformer were compared based on their ability to predict bond lengths and bond angles in molecular structures.
+Model performance was optimised using Optuna with Bayesian search, tuning key hyperparameters including bond loss, angle loss, maximum kl divergence and number of training epochs.

 Bond Error (Å):
 Mean absolute bond length errors show that all models perform reasonably, but the GAT and Transformer models have fewer extreme outliers and lower median error than GCN.